Mutative - 10x faster than Immer

 Mutative is inspired by Immer.

-Mutative aims at efficient immutable updates, focusing on performance improvements and better APIs to bring better development experience.
-If you think Mutative is good, feel free to give it a star!
+Mutative focuses on efficient immutable updates, performance improvements, and better APIs for a stronger development experience.
+If you think Mutative is useful, feel free to give it a star.